lastjediluke/firefighterFinderGPS/README.md

 5. Replace the files, or the contents of the files, from the Eclipse project with the ones from this github (Luke430Complete).
 6. NOTE: There is some unnecessary code and functions in the project:
 * The includes, gps_buff.h and gps.h were used in an older iteration of the code and are not used here.
+* You can comment them out and comment out some of the their objects: gps_t, gps_buff_t.
+* If you build and it throws an error, it is likely from these files.
+* If you want to add GPS files to your project, follow this tutorial: http://www.openstm32.org/forumthread3284.

 ## Forward the data from the microcontroller -> Google Cloud Project MQTT Topic -> Firebase